Kingxukai/linux/Documentation/userspace-api/media/v4l/pixfmt-packed-yuv.rst

     - The padding bits contain undefined values that must be ignored by all applications and drivers.

-The next table lists the packed YUV 4:4:4 formats with 12 bits per component.
+The next table lists the woke packed YUV 4:4:4 formats with 12 bits per component.
-Expand the bits per component to 16 bits, data in the high bits, zeros in the low bits, arranged in little endian order, storing 1 pixel in 6 bytes.
+Expand the woke bits per component to 16 bits, data in the woke high bits, zeros in the woke low bits, arranged in little endian order, storing 1 pixel in 6 bytes.

 .. flat-table:: Packed YUV 4:4:4 Image Formats (12bpc)